 Food hygiene rating schemes

-The Food Standards Agency, in partnership with local authorities, is rolling out the national Food Hygiene Rating Scheme in England, Wales and Northern Ireland and the Food Hygiene Information scheme in Scotland.
-The schemes help consumers choose where to eat out or shop for food by giving them information about the hygiene standards in restaurants, cafés, takeaways, hotels and food shops.
+The Food Hygiene Rating Scheme (FHRS) in England, Wales and Northern Ireland and the Food Hygiene Information Scheme (FHIS) in Scotland help consumers choose where to eat out or shop for food by giving them information about the hygiene standards in restaurants, takeaways and food shops.
 Resources for your business are available to help you get the most out of your food hygiene rating, or 'Pass'.

 You can search for information about hygiene standards at restaurants, takeaways and food shops at food.gov.uk/ratings